nigeljohnson73/gStation/README.md

     * * * * * /usr/bin/php /webroot/gStation/sh/gstation_tick.php > /tmp/gstation_tick.txt 2>/dev/null
     * * * * * /usr/bin/php /webroot/gStation/gfx/generate_static_graphs.php > /dev/null 2>&1

-Once you reboot, things should start kicking off in a few minutes.
+Once you reboot, things should start kicking off in a few minutes and you should see the IP address you can connect to for the web interface appear on the OLED screen.

 ## Pinouts

-More detailed information is available including voltage tolerances and resistor values can be found on the [Hardware Pinout](https://github.com/nigeljohnson73/gStation/wiki/Hardware-Pin-outs) page in the wiki, but here is the lasted version.
+More detailed information is available including voltage tolerances and resistor values can be found on the [Hardware Pinout](https://github.com/nigeljohnson73/gStation/wiki/Raspberry-Pi-pin-outs) page in the wiki, but here is the lasted version.

 ![Pinout defintion](https://drive.google.com/uc?id=12JmH5ScMZp-obORhgVlYbhvnULQuYN1d)